In the coming six years, no party or coalition in power can ignore the strength of BJP

 Manmohan Singh’s reply of 20 June 2005 rebuffed him.
 But it contained a nugget which Modi has made relevant.
 “With regard to the visit to the Hurriyat leaders to Pakistan, you are aware of the fact that in the last four or five years, these leaders have regularly met Pakistani dignitaries visiting India, as well as Pakistani diplomats.
 In this background, our Government felt that their visit to Pakistan could not do any harm; I may also add that their visit to Pakistan-occupied Kashmir using the Srinagar-Muzaffarabad bus was cleared on the basis of agreed procedures.
 That Pakistan decided to invite them to visit Islamabad and other cities in Pakistan violated an understanding on these procedures that had been reached between India and Pakistan.
 Passports were issued to those Hurriyat leaders who did not possess Indian passports and made a request for the issue of such documents.
 It would not, therefore, be correct to state that the authorities on our side had mishandled the visit of the Hurriyat.”
 He also declared his readiness to talk to the Hurriyat.

 Advani followed Vajpayee with his letter to PM on 13 March 2007 having learnt that accord with Pakistan was close.
-He had already “expressed our concern about certain formulations and suggestions then circulating”; i.e. on the 4-Points, the BJP’s objective was “to end cross-border terrorism … not create a dialogue on such non-viable issues as joint supervisory mechanism, demilitarisation, shared sovereignties etc. in J&K …demilitarisation of J&K is inconceivable which is why any suggestion to that effect deserves summary dismissal.”
+He had already “expressed our concern about certain formulations and suggestions then circulating”; i.e. on the 4-Points.
+The BJP’s objective was “to end cross-border terrorism … not create a dialogue on such non-viable issues as joint supervisory mechanism, demilitarisation, shared sovereignties etc. in J&K …demilitarisation of J&K is inconceivable which is why any suggestion to that effect deserves summary dismissal.”
 He also dragged in “Dawood Ibirahim, Tiger Memon, Sayed Salahuddin” as ones who enjoy “safe haven” in Pakistan.
+“General Musharaf’s four point formula about J & K has introduced new and unacceptable dimensions to an already complex situation.
+The concept of joint supervisory mechanism, soft borders, demilitarization and self-governance are aimed at diluting India’s sovereignty over J&K. Why have we not rejected this outright?
+Observations attributed to you about making boarders irrelevant have further contributed to the prevailing confusion”.